grafana/tempo/docs/sources/tempo/setup/operator/monitor.md

 - /docs/tempo/operator/monitor
 ---

-# Monitor
+# Monitor TempoStack instances

-Tempo operator and `TempoStack` operands can be monitored.
-The monitoring configuration for operands is exposed the `TempoStack` CR:
+The configuration for monitoring `TempoStack` instances is exposed in the CR:

 ```yaml
 apiVersion: tempo.grafana.com/v1alpha1